antennapedia/antennapedia.com/src/thick/gen_blessed.md

 The knocker at the front door went.
 Malcolm froze for a moment, wondering if Tom was there, if he'd been caught.

-"Deliver's here," Sam said, and he sighed in relief.
+"Delivery's here," Sam said, and he sighed in relief.
 Foolish thought.
 Guilty thought.

 Sam went off without another word to him.
 Malcolm remained where he was for a moment, kneeling on the floor beside her empty chair.
 He wiped at his face.
 Fuck, this was hard.
 It was all too much emotion for him.
 He wanted to get angry at something.
 Anger was familiar.
 He'd spent the last decade angry and he was good at it.

 Sam poked her head back into the kitchen.
-"Go roust up, Jamie, would you?"
+"Go roust up Jamie, would you?"

 "Yeah, okay."